jolujuan/jolujuan/README.md

 ### Hello!

-Here you'll find projects I've worked on and more:
+Welcome to my GitHub profile!
+Here, you’ll find a variety of projects I’ve worked on, each with its own story and learning experiences.

 ## About
-I am passionate about Frontend and Backend web development and always looking to learn more.
+I am passionate about creating solutions that make life a bit easier and more interesting.
+In the world of web development, I enjoy both designing interfaces and managing server-side logic, always with an eye toward learning and improvement.
+I love the constant challenge and the opportunity to innovate and tackle new hurdles.

 ## 💻 IDEs and Code Editors